Addition and Subtraction

 The use-doubles strategy for addition can be one that children struggle with in the beginning.

 It involves a deep understanding of the number system, and how to compose and decompose numbers in a flexible way.
 However, fear not my fellow educator!
 Here are some easy and fun ways to ensure your students succeed with this strategy and come to rely on it when needed!
-To learn more about the use-doubles strategy for addition, check out this ORIGO One video.
+To learn more about mastering doubles facts with the use-doubles strategy for addition, check out this ORIGO One video.

 Just like the count-on strategy for addition, children need to be able to engage with the use-doubles strategy for addition with interactive and memorable activities to link the strategy to long-term understanding.
 Below are some teacher-tested and student-approved activities to support fluency with the doubles facts.